 If you have an emergency or an urgent need for a drug on the Prior Approval list, call the pharmacy phone number on the back of your ID card.
-If your request for Prior Approval is denied, see page 30 for instructions on how to appeal the decision.
+If your request for Prior Approval is denied, see page 31 for instructions on how to appeal the decision.
 Quantity limits, step therapy and Prior Approval drug lists can change and will be updated from time to time.
-For the most up-to-date list, visit BCBSVT's website at www.bcbsvt.com/formulary-lists to see if a specific drug needs Prior Approval or other review.
+For the most up-to-date list, visit Blue Cross's website at www.bluecrossvt.org/pharmacies-medications/listscovered-medications to see if a specific drug needs Prior Approval or other review.
 You may also call the pharmacy phone number on the back of your ID card.